buy the book ribbon

 Further Reading

-There’s no such thing as the One True Way in deployment, and I’m no grizzled expert in any case.
-I’ve tried to set you off on a reasonably sane path, but there’s plenty of things you could do differently, and lots, lots more to learn besides.q Here are some resources I used for inspiration:
+There’s no such thing as the One True Way in deployment; I’ve tried to set you off on a reasonably sane path, but there are plenty of things you could do differently, and lots, lots more to learn besides.
+Here are some resources I used for inspiration:

 If your deployment script is deploying to existing servers, you need to design them so that they work against a fresh installation and against a server that’s already configured.

-1. What I’m calling a "staging" server, some people would call a "development" server, and some others would also like to distinguish "preproduction" servers.
+2. Depending on where you work, what I’m calling a "staging" server, some people would call a "development" server, and some others would also like to distinguish "preproduction" servers.
 Whatever we call it, the point is to have somewhere we can try our code out in an environment that’s as similar as possible to the real production server.
+As we’ll see, Docker isn’t quite enough!

-2. The "love" part is that yaml is very easy to read and scan through at a glance.
+3. The "love" part is that YAML is very easy to read and scan through at a glance.
 The "hate" part is that the actual syntax is surprisingly fiddly to get right: the difference between lists and key/value maps is subtle and I can never quite remember it honestly.

 Comments